What are the goals of this program?

 We work to match you with opportunities that align with your interests and career passions.
 In addition, we assign rotations to make sure that every individual has experience and exposure to both central and academic units.

 Who will I report to?

-Rotation employees report to the Job Rotation Coordinator for the duration of the program.
+Rotation employees report to the Job Rotation Program Manager for the duration of the program.
 There will also be an Assignment Supervisor in each rotation who will manage your day-to-day work in that rotation.

 Will there be others in the program along with me?

 Yes, we hire and onboard rotation employees as a cohort—a group of individuals that are hired into the Job Rotation Program at the same time.
 Though you will each be in different rotation assignments, the cohort will attend the program orientation together, have regular meetups, and participate in group professional development opportunities.
 This provides an opportunity to build a network and form relationships with other professionals with similar career interests.

 Will there be opportunities for mentorship?

 Yes, once you’ve started the Job Rotation Program you’ll have many mentoring opportunities throughout the two-year program.